US sanctions Russian officials over nerve-agent attack - WTMJ

 The administration coordinated the sanctions with the European Union, which added to its own sanctions Tuesday over the attack on Navalny.

-The U.S. and European shared concerns about “Russia’s deepening authoritarianism,” Secretary of State Antony Blinken said.
+The U.S. and European Union shared concerns about “Russia’s deepening authoritarianism,” Secretary of State Antony Blinken said.

 “The U.S. government has exercised its authorities to send a clear signal that Russia’s use of chemical weapons and abuse of human rights have severe consequences,” Blinken said in a statement.